TruncatedDinoSour/bdwmb/doc/MODULE_USER.md

 ```

 ## Setup

-Add the `user` modules to your modules list
+Add the `user` module to your modules list